carlocagnetta/robotic_nerve_us/README.md

 * rlbench: Benchmark suite for robot learning.
 * libfranka: C++ interface for the Franka Emika research robot.
 * frankx: Python wrapper around libfranka.

+## Franka Control Interface (FCI)
+In order to develop the control of the Franka Emika Robot, FCI has been used.
+Proper documentation can be found [here](https://frankaemika.github.io/docs/index.html). \
+The installation of `libfranka` and `franka-ros` is taken care of form the `./install.sh` file.
+This installs the two libraries from source. \
+These and further installation instrcution to set up the real-time kernel, which is necessary for robot control, can be found in the [FCI documentation](https://frankaemika.github.io/docs/installation_linux.html)